Securing Compensation After Loss Of A Limb

 - Agricultural, farm and lawnmower injuries

-Simply call our main office at 239-461-5508, or just complete this form to contact one of our traumatic amputation injury attorneys, and we'll reach out to you immediately.
-Don't put things off, hoping things will get better on their own.
+Simply call our main office at 239-461-5508 or email us.
+Don’t put things off, hoping things will get better on their own.
 This is the type of injury that requires skilled legal help, and our firm is always here when you need us.